raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Add the blocks you need to make your sprite do **what** you want it to do.
+Add the blocks that you need to make your sprite do **what** you want it to do.

-Here's some code to get you started, just add what you need for your project.
+Here is some code to get you started.
+Just add what you need for your project.

 ```blocks3
 when flag clicked